 Work starts on new homes with a sense of history in the heart of Southwark

-Construction work starts this week at two sites in Southwark, with development and construction company Durkan set to create 89 new homes as part of an exciting new regeneration project.
+Construction work starts this week at two sites, with development and construction company Durkan set to create 89 new homes in Southwark, London as part of an exciting new regeneration project.

 In Partnership with Southwark Council, Durkan will be working across two sites in SE17 at the heart of Zone 2, Manor Place and the former workshops at Braganza Street.